apple/coremltools/docs-guides/source/convert-llm.md

-# Converting a Large Language Model
+# Converting an Open Efficient Language Model

 The following example shows how to convert a PyTorch [OpenELM](https://huggingface.co/apple/OpenELM) model to Core ML.
 OpenELM is a family of Open Efficient Language Models.
 The small size variants are suitable for mobile and embedded language applications.